albope/travel-map/README.md

 # travel-map
-his project is a web application that allows users to mark the countries they have visited on an interactive map.
+This project is a web application that allows users to mark the countries they have visited on an interactive map.